 Like email, there is a double opt-in process for SMS that is highly recommended.
 These messages confirm that the phone number of the recipient is legitimate, provide you a record of consent, and allow text message recipients to opt-out if they change their mind.

 A recipient marking a text message as spam carries greater consequences than a recipient marking an email as spam.
-If you are reported as spam by recipients, you may be subject to hefty fines under US law.
-SMS consent laws are mandated by TCPA.
+If you are reported as spam by recipients, you may be subject to hefty fines.
+SMS consent laws depend on the country.
 To comply with their laws, Klaviyo requires that you send certain keyword responses to customers.
 These keyword responses are free of charge and can be edited.
 Note that any optional keywords, such as custom subscribe keywords, are not free.